brianbrix/supermarket/README.md

 ### Compose environment knobs
 - `VITE_API_BASE_URL` build arg overrides the API origin baked into the SPA.
 Runtime defaults detect port `8080` and automatically target `http://<host>:8081/api`, so you can usually leave this unset unless pointing at an external API host.
+   - With the built-in reverse proxy, leaving this unset makes the SPA call `<origin>/api`, which nginx forwards to the backend container.
 - `VITE_BASE_PATH` adjusts the public path when serving the SPA behind a reverse proxy prefix (e.g. `/shop/`).
 - `DB_DATABASE`, `DB_USERNAME`, `DB_PASSWORD` bubble through to both services to keep credentials consistent.
 - `TRAEFIK_NETWORK` identifies the external network shared with your Traefik reverse proxy (defaults to `traefik_proxy`).